c-bec-k/TitanfallGenesys/03-Titans.md

 The Vortex Shield allows Titans to stop enemy fire such as rockets and bullets in their tracks and is able to send the projectiles right back to the enemy.

 As an out-of-turn incidental you may deploy the vortex shield when targeted by a ranged combat check.
 It provides the Reflective 1 quality until the beginning of your next turn.
-If the triggering attack generates <span class='symbols'>hhh</span>, you may reflect the projectile (if any) back on the target, dealing the weapon’s base damage to the attacker.
-If the check generates <span class='symbols'>d</span>, you instead deal a Critical Injury (or a Critical Hit for vehicles).
+If the triggering attack generates [TH][TH][TH], you may reflect the projectile (if any) back on the target, dealing the weapon’s base damage to the attacker.
+If the check generates [DE], you instead deal a Critical Injury (or a Critical Hit for vehicles).

 <table>
 <caption>Titan Defense Systems</caption>